top of page

 Associate Trainer

-I am a Therapeutic Social Worker passionate about empowering children, individuals, and families to thrive.
-My background is in fostering but over the last four years, I have specialised in working with community organisations providing training in trauma informed practice and running empowerment courses and workshops for individuals and families aimed at breaking cycles of generational trauma and building individual and community resilience.
+I am a Therapeutic Social Worker passionate about empowering people to thrive.
+My background is in fostering but I have now specialised in working with community organisations providing training in trauma informed practice and running empowerment courses and workshops for individuals and families aimed at breaking cycles of generational trauma and building individual and community resilience.

-I am continually bringing into my practice current research findings from the fields of Attachment and Neuroscience which bring hope, and my practice is non-hierarchical, strength based and underpinned by sound theoretical models which have practical applications.
+I am continually bringing into my practice current research findings from the fields of Attachment and Neuroscience which bring hope.

 My happy place is the beach!